sendahug/send-hug-frontend/README.md

 For more information about Angular's required NPM packages, check the [Angular docs](https://angular.io/guide/npm-packages).

+## Authentication

+The project uses Auth0 as a third-party authentication provider.
+Authentication is done by Auth0, which in turn returns a JSON Web Token containing the user's data and permissions.

+While the frontend decodes and uses the JWT, it doesn't verify the given token.
+This is done by the backend.
+Upon login, a request is made to the server to fetch the user's data.
+Since getting user's data requires authentication, if the server's response contains the user's data, the frontend can treat the token as valid.
+Once the token is verified, the user is marked as 'authenticated'.

+On top of fetching the user's data, the frontend also deals with login, logout, hash parsing and token refreshing.
+These are done using [Auth0-js](https://auth0.com/docs/libraries/auth0js/v9), Auth0's client-side library.
+All authentication handling in the frontend is done by the [AuthService](./src/app/services/auth.service.ts).

+The frontend Authentication Process:

+1. Once the user logs in, Auth0-js parses the URL hash in order to extract the JWT.

+2. The token is then decoded and its payload is passed on.

+3. An attempt is made to fetch the user's data from the backend, where the token is verified.
+If successful, the fetched data is used as the user's data and the user is marked as authenticated.

+4. The verified token is added to localStorage, in order to be used later on.

+5. Upon logout, the frontend clears all user data, including the saved JWT.

+Notes:

+  - If the user doesn't exist in the database (the request was rejected because of something other than an AuthError), that means it's a new user.
+AuthService then makes a request to the server to add the new user to the database.
+  - If the user isn't redirected to the app from Auth0, there's no JWT in the URL.
+In that case, AuthService fetches the JWT from localStorage.
+If the JWT is still valid, AuthService attempts to refresh it while fetching the user's data.
+This lets the users stay logged in for longer periods of time without forcing them to actively login again.

 ## Known Issues

 There are no current issues at the time.